 Exercise extreme care when entering or exiting the bunk beds and using the ladder (if so equipped).
 Do not allow more than one person on the top bunk.
 Do not allow children under 6 years of age to use the upper bunk.
-Do not allow horseplay on or under the bed and prohibit jumping on the bed.
-Make sure the ladder (if equipped) is anchored properly to the bed.
+Do not allow horseplay on or under the bed and prohibit jumping on the Make sure the ladder (if equipped) is anchored properly to the bed.
 Never allow more than one person on the ladder (if equipped) at a time.
-Children should always be supervised when using the ladder (if equipped) or when entering or exiting the bunk beds. e e Weight limit of the bunk ladder (if equipped) is 300 lbs.
-(136 kg). Ш Maximum weight limits for bunk beds Ш Bunk bed styles vary according to RV model.
+Children should always be supervised when using the ladder (if equipped or when entering or exiting the bunk beds. П Weight limit of the bunk ladder (if equipped) is 300 lbs.
+(136 kg). П Maximum weight limits for bunk beds Bunk bed styles vary according to RV model.
 Maximum weight ratings vary according to bunk bed style.
-Weight rating labels are located at all bunk locations: Typical Bunk Bed Maximum weight rating label A WARNING MAXIMUM BUNK CAPACITY 300 the (17th by) Sheeping (17th by) Sheeping Exceeding the maximum weight capacity could lead to a the first may result in serious injury Do not exceed the weight limits of the bunk bed or the bunk ladder (if
+Weight rating labels are located at all bunk locations: Typical Bunk Bed Maximum Weight Escending State of State

+Do not exceed the weight limits of the bunk bed or the bunk ladder (if equipped).

-Failure to follow these instructions can result in serious bodily injury.
+☐ Failure to follow these instructions can result in serious bodily injury.